-\textbf{End-to-end Approaches: } Generating trajectories on traversable areas can be totally based on the empirical information of either other agents or the robot itself.
-TridentNetV2~\cite{paz2022tridentnetv2} uses a raw path planned by a global planner as a guide to help the trajectory generation to reach a target specified by a GPS coordinate.
+\textbf{End-to-end Approaches: } Generating trajectories on traversable areas can be based on the empirical information of either other agents or the robot itself.
+TridentNetV2~\cite{paz2022tridentnetv2} uses a raw path planned by a global planner as a guide to help the trajectory generation reach a target specified by a GPS coordinate.
 However, this method still requires a high-level map for planning before trajectory generation.
-ViKiNG~\cite{shah2022viking} and LaND~\cite{kahn2021land} train their models to generate trajectories approximating a collected dataset, but these methods are trained with a specific optimization targets and cannot provide multiple possible directions for different navigation purposes.
+ViKiNG~\cite{shah2022viking} and LaND~\cite{kahn2021land} train their models to generate trajectories approximating a collected dataset, but these methods are trained with a specific optimization target and cannot provide multiple possible directions for different navigation purposes.
 FlowMap~\cite{flowmap} assesses the agents in front of the robot to estimate the traffic flow and to generate the trajectories.
 However, all these methods require some guidance beforehand and cannot fully explore the traversable areas by generating multiple trajectories.
-Our approach, on the other hand, generates diverse trajectories that satisfy traversablility constraints and can cover most traversable areas in front of the robot.
+Our approach, on the other hand, generates diverse trajectories that satisfy traversability constraints and can cover most traversable areas in front of the robot.

 \textbf{Trajectory predictions:} Trajectory prediction estimates the future trajectories of agents based on their historic paths.
 SocialGAN~\cite{gupta2018social} and Flomo~\cite{scholler2021flomo} use generative models to forecast the trajectories of the agent, but they cannot generate diverse trajectories to cover all traversable areas.
-Dlow~\cite{yuan2020dlow} and Ma et al.~\cite{ma2021likelihood} use the likelihood loss to learn diverse trajectories.
-But they do not constrain the trajectories to traversable areas.
-For terrains with limited traversable areas, such methods could experience convergence issues since some trajectories always lie in the non-traverable regions.
+DLOW~\cite{yuan2020dlow} and Ma et al.~\cite{ma2021likelihood} use the likelihood loss to learn diverse trajectories.
+However, they do not constrain the trajectories to traversable areas.
+For terrains with limited traversable areas, such methods could experience convergence issues since some trajectories always lie in non-traversable regions.
 Vern~\cite{sathyamoorthy2023vern}, TerraPN~\cite{sathyamoorthy2022terrapn}, GrASPE~\cite{weerakoon2022graspe} and AdaptiveON~\cite{liang2022adaptiveon} handle the navigation in off-road navigation scenarios.
-Although, these methods only solve short-distance motion planning problems, they are complimentary to our approach for a complete global navigation strategy.
+Although these methods only solve short-distance motion planning problems, they are complementary to our approach.